Student Life Policies and Procedures

 - The question of filing legal charges or pursuing disciplinary action is a much more difficult decision to make.
 Some individuals may be more emotionally able to handle the stress of a trial or hearing than others.
 Those who feel emotionally able to prosecute should be encouraged to do so.
 However, when a victim decides not to file charges his/her wishes should be respected and not criticized.

 - Direct Reporting is when the victim speaks directly with University officials or law enforcement officers regarding the assault.
-Reports can be made to Campus Safety.
+Reports can be made to Campus Police, Associate Vice President of Student Services and/or Title IX Coordinator.
 Such reports can also be made at the hospital or the police department.
 Direct reports should be made as soon as possible and are required if the victim ultimately chooses to seek criminal prosecution.

 - Third Party Reporting is when someone to whom the victim has reported the assault contacts University officials or law enforcement authorities and reports the details of the assault.
 This will provide general information about the assailant and the nature of the attack, but will not include the name of the victim.